-To check whether a medication is permitted in sport, please visit the Medication Check page on the DFSNZ website or request a copy of DFSNZ's wallet guide on the status of common medications.
+To check whether a medication is permitted in sport, please visit the Medication Check page on the Sports Integrity Commission's website.

 Athletes can apply for a Therapeutic Use Exemption (TUE) if they need to take medication which is prohibited in sport.
 If athletes compete at a top level, they may need to apply for a TUE before they take medication which contains a prohibited substance.
-Visit the TUE page on the DFSNZ website for more information.
+Visit the TUE page on the Sports Integrity Commission website for more information.